mamun2519/devops-with-kubernetes/7. Namespace/readme.md

 # 🧩 Lesson 10: Namespace – Resource Isolation in Kubernetes

-🔥 Awesome, Juboraj!
-You’re now learning one of the **most important foundation concepts** in Kubernetes.
-If you understand this well, you’ll face fewer problems in large projects later. 💪

-Let’s begin 👇

----

 ## 🎯 Learning Goals

 By the end of this lesson, you’ll know: